underpostnet/engine/src/client/public/nexodev/docs/references/Cron Jobs Management.md

 ### Backup Job

 Iterates through the comma-separated deploy-id list and runs a database export for each.
-Supports `--git` to commit exports to the cron-backups repository and `--ssh` to execute on a remote node.
+Supports `--git` to commit exports to the cron-backups repository.
+Backup commands are always executed via SSH on the remote node.

 ---